Dyme

 Common Questions

-NYC Well is a free, confidential mental health support line run by the city.
-Call 1-888-692-9355, text 'WELL' to 65173, or chat at nycwell.cityofnewyork.us.
-Licensed counselors are available 24 hours a day, 7 days a week, and can help with anxiety, crisis situations, substance use concerns, or connecting you to longer-term care in the city.
+NYC Well is a free, confidential mental health support line run by the City of New York.
+Call 1-888-692-9355, text "WELL" to 65173, or chat at [nycwell.cityofnewyork.us](https://nycwell.cityofnewyork.us) any time, day or night.
+Counselors speak over 200 languages and can help with anxiety, crisis situations, grief, or connecting you to longer-term mental health services in the city.

 Explore